Master of Arts

 Courses (45 credit hours)

-- Methods of Graduate Studies, Research, and Writing (3)
+- RSC580 Methods of Graduate Studies, Research, and Writing (3)

-- Roman Catholicism, Protestantism, and Animism: A History of Christianity in Haiti (3)
+- TH520 Roman Catholicism, Protestantism, and Animism: A History of Christianity in Haiti (3)

-- Christian Systematic Theology in the Cultural Context I (3)
+- TH541 Christian Systematic Theology in the Cultural Context I (3)

-- Christian Systematic Theology in the Cultural Context II (3)
+- TH542 Christian Systematic Theology in the Cultural Context II (3)

-- Christian Theology and the Afro-Caribbean Worldview (3)
+- TH611 Christian Theology and Afro-Caribbean Worldview (3)

-- Theology of Haitian Voodoo, the Cult of Loas, and Animism (3)
+- TH612 Theology of Haitian Voodoo, the Cult of Loas, and Animism (3)

-- Evangelism, Discipleship, and Syncretism in Haiti (3)
+- CM630 Evangelism, Discipleship, and Syncretism in Haiti (3)

 Be Firmly Rooted in the Word.
 Dig Deeper.

-Introduction to Contextual Theology: Theory and Practice (3).
-This course orients students to the enterprise of doing Christian theology contextualized by particular aspects of culture and the interfacing of the secular sciences (anthropology, sociology, psychology) and theology.
+Introduction to Contextual Theology: Theory & Practice (3)orients students to the enterprise of doing Christian theology in order to redeem aspects of culture, including the secular sciences (anthropology, sociology, psychology).

-Christian Systematic Theology in the Haitian Context II (3).
-This course examines the doctrines of Christ, the Holy Spirit, Redemption, the Church, and the Future, all in inextricable relation to the Triune God.
+Christian Systematic Theology in the Cultural Context II (3)examines the doctrines of Christ, the Holy Spirit, redemption, the church, and the future, all in inextricable relation to the Triune God, and articulating them in engagement with the surrounding culture.

-Philosophical Foundations of Christian Theology: Afro-Caribbean Theology (3).
-This course examines and evaluates the philosophical foundations for afro-Caribbean worldview as it relates to theology and the nature of its interfacing with the philosophical foundations of orthodox Christian theology.
+Christian Theology and Afro-Caribbean Worldview (3)examinesand critiques the philosophical foundations for Afro-Caribbean worldview as it relates to theology, and the nature of its interfacing with the philosophical foundations of orthodox Christian theology.